Cbarua/otp-chat-refactor/otp_controller_documentation.md

         -   Sets a specific error message (`ERROR_RATE_LIMIT` if triggered by rate limiting, otherwise `ERROR_GENERIC`).
         -   Redirects to the OTP page.

+### 6. SMS Fallback Mechanism

+Handles scenarios where users repeatedly fail to enter the correct OTP.
+This provides an alternative way for users to register via SMS.

+-   **Trigger Condition**:
+    -   If the user enters an invalid OTP 3 times.
+    -   If the API returns "OTP Not Found".
+-   **Behavior**:
+    -   Increments `SESSION_INVALID_OTP_COUNT` on each failure.
+    -   When the threshold (3) is reached, sets `SESSION_SHOW_SMS_LINK` to true.
+    -   The view renders an SMS link (using `smsNumber` and `smsKeyword` from config) instead of the OTP input field.
+    -   The user is instructed to send an SMS to complete registration.
+-   **Reset**:
+    -   The invalid OTP count and SMS link flag are cleared upon successful verification or when a new OTP is requested (e.g., via rate limit fallback).

 ## User Scenarios

 | Scenario | User Action | System Behavior | Outcome |